 Responding to the COVID-19 pandemic, locations of some services have changed to improve operations and safe access to care.
 Check the locations page on this website to confirm your destination before traveling for services.

-Please note that the West Wind Cafe and the Gift Shop at the Medical Center are open with occupancy limits.
+Please note that the West Wind Café and the Gift Shop at the Medical Center are open with occupancy limits.
+Please note that the West Wind Café and the Gift Shop at the Medical Center have recently changed access to our patients, visitors, and support persons within the Medical Center.

 We encourage all patients to download and install Google Duo on their mobile devices.
 This application allows video and audio calls for easy access to our Telemed appointments.
 Android users can find the Google Duo app on Google Play: https://play.google.com/store. iPhone users can install it from the App Store: https://apple.com/ios/app-store.